Gondwana Care Trust

 Gondwana lodges are run as tight-knit groups with close connections to their surrounding communities.
 This makes our commitment to social responsibility and community support fundamental to the way our company is run as we have always strived to make a positive difference to our environment and communities.
 The Gondwana Care Trust currently supports different projects across Namibia.

-Our efforts include the donation of food, clothing, bedding, educational products for schools and support of important environmental causes, like the Namibia Wild Horses Foundation.
+Our efforts include the donation of food, clothing, bedding, educational products for schools and support of important environmental causes.
 Furthermore, Gondwana assists with smaller building projects for school facilities in the vicinity of their lodges, sponsors prizes for award giving ceremonies and welcomes groups of learners free of charge in their lodges.

 Would you like to get an insight into our recent work on the ground?
 Have a look at our Gondwana Care Trust Newsletter and see for yourself.